Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/03_oracle_of_darkness.en.md

 - Two DPS will get 10s Fire debuffs (the "short Fires").
 - One tank/healer and one DPS will get 20s Fire debuffs (the "mid Fires").
-  - The tank/healer have a 42s *Dark Eruption* debuff.
+  - The tank/healer have a 42s *Dark Eruption* or *Shadoweye* debuff.
   - The DPS will also have a 42s *Dark Water III* debuff.
 - Two tanks/healers will get 30s Fire debuffs (the "long Fires").